Teach English in a Homestay in Chile

 Greenheart Travel is a non-profit organization, and the program fee for this volunteer project covers the cost of placing you in the program.
 These fees also aid in providing accommodation, meals, insurance and pre-departure & in-country support to homestay teachers.

-Homestay participants live with a local host family during the program.
+Homestay participants live with a local volunteer host family during the program.
 Host families apply in a similar way to participants and Greenheart Travel will match you based on living preferences and personal interests.
 Host families are not compensated for hosting and host only in exchange for the English lessons.

 Prospective host families undergo a rigorous screening process.
 Participants can rest assured that only suitable host families will be selected.
 In order to qualify as a host family, the prospective hosts must: